rsyncOSX/RsyncUIdocs/content/post/Normalsettings.md

 `$HOME/Documents/RsyncUIcopy-05-06-2021/08/21`

-**Caution**: when opening the catalog it might be seen as empty.
+When opening the catalog it might be seen as empty.
 The copy is a `.catalog` and your filebrowser might not see such catalogs.

 {{< figure src="/images/usersettings/settings.png" alt="" position="center" style="border-radius: 8px;" >}}